 Listed below are the Learning Newsflash articles that contain educational information and/or quick tips on innovative strategies to enrich knowledge.

 The Beta Classroom is located on the First Floor of the Folsom Library.
-The Beta Classroom is a high technology classroom for interactive learning, which can accommodate about 25 students.
+The Beta Classroom is a high technology classroom for interactive learning, which can accommodate about 25 participants.
 The goal of the classroom is for faculty to pilot new or interactive technologies and pedagogical approaches that may be appropriate for rolling out in a broad range of classrooms.

 The following technologies are currently available in the Beta Classroom: